NicoleQueen/git-workflow-remote-branches/README.md

-# Git: Working with Remote Branches
+# Working with Remote Branches

 ## Learning Goals

-- Demonstrate getting updates from remote
+- Get branch updates from remote
-- Demonstrate merging branches
+- Merge branches
-- Demonstrate deleting branches
+- Delete branches
-- Demonstrate updating remotes and merging changes in one step
+- Fetch and update the local branch in one step

 ## Introduction

-Remember we mentioned going into the wilderness &mdash; no Wi-Fi, no Instagram, etc.?
-Getting updates to branches come into play when there are branches that live on a remote repository.
+We've seen how to handle local branches.
+What about remote branches?
+They have their own special commands and workflows.
+Let's take a look at how to fetch updates and merge branches, and for good measure, we'll also see how to delete branches we no longer need.

-## Demonstrate Getting Updates From Remote
+## Get Branch Updates from Remote

+When working with a repository that has remote branches, you'll want to make sure that you have access to all the new changes in the repo.
 If you wanted to cache all the information about all the branches on all your remotes, you need to use `git fetch` to update the cache for each remote name.

 Let's suppose a colleague has created a new branch and pushed it to a location that you _both_ use as your `origin` remote.
 To freshen your local repository